jakewilson/cminus/README.md

-Compiler for the C Minus Language
+Compiler for the C Minus Language from *Compiler Construction: Principles and Practice* by Kenneth C. Louden, written in Ruby.